-So remember when I posted this one pot honey orange roasted chicken recipe last November?
+So remember when I posted this one pot honey orange roasted chicken recipe last season?
 Yes, that deliciousness.
 Well, that recipe creation was due the “Thanksgiving PURGE of 2014.”
 LOL!
 Purge as in…. my husband got SO SICK off of turkey, like food poisoning sick, that he banned turkey from his diet indefinitely.
 Although, I have snuck in a few turkey recipes here and there.
 Shhh… don’t tell him.
 To be brutally honest, we aren’t big fans of roasted turkey anyway.
 But balsamic roasted chicken?
 HECK TO THE YEA!
 Ground turkey in chili is one of my turkey exceptions —> BRING IT ON!
 You betcha!

 Turkey lovers, don’t hate me.
 I will for SURE being posting gluten free Turkey recipes, but as for now, we’re gonna give those CHICKEN dishes some more love.

 I know what you’re thinking.
 Dude, it’s just chicken.
 What’s so EPIC about one pan Balsamic Roasted Chicken?
 Besides the fact that it’s not turkey.
 Haha!